Norwegian version of this page

 8. Consider whether you want automatic deletion of emails based on their age.

 You can set up individual folders in your email so that old emails are deleted automatically.
-For example, you can set it so that all messages in Sent Items older than one year are deleted automatically.
-You can also use automatic deletion for other folders, such as new activities you receive or mailing lists with information that quickly becomes irrelevant.
+For example, you can set it so that all messages in a folder older than one year are deleted automatically.
+You can use automatic deletion for several folders, such as alerts or mailing lists with information that quickly becomes irrelevant.
 Remember that information worthy of archiving must be archived in UiO's archive system, and the record-keeping and archiving obligation must be assessed before information is deleted.

 Settings for automatic deletion are called retention policies.